What does hair have to do with school discipline?

 Many of the low-income Black students told me they wore hats or scarves when their hair was not braided or styled.
 If students didn’t have the time or money to get their hair done, or if they weren’t lucky enough to have a friend who could do it for free, they might choose to defy the school hat policy, rather than come to school with unkempt hair.
 For some students, it was preferable to avoid school altogether than engage in conflict with school staff, or even worse, endure humiliation from their peers.

-The politics of Black hair
+What does Black Hair have to do with school discipline?: The politics of Black hair

 I have to be honest.
 I was blind to this reality for most of my life.
 As a mixed-race Black child, growing up in a majority Asian school community, I definitely had my own issues with “big” hair.
 Nonetheless, as a teenager I learned on a visit to extended family in St. Louis, that my hair was considered “good” by my Black cousins and their peers.
 Thus, my privilege as a light-skinned, middle-class Black girl meant any negative hair experiences I had literally pales in comparison to children who have been told by school administrators, fashion magazines and society in general that Black hair (like Black people) is a problem.